 |Description||Specs (8)||Pictures (0)||Resources (0)||FAQs (0)||On the blog (0)|

-The latest version of this controllers is the RoboClaw 2x60A with USB (V4).
+This controller has been replaced by the RoboClaw 2x60A with USB (V4).
 It has a new board design and some new features like USB connectivity, but is otherwise similar to the original 2x60A.

 The RoboClaw from Orion Robotics (formerly Basic Micro) is an efficient, versatile, dual-channel synchronous regenerative motor controller.
 It can supply two brushed DC motors with 5 A, 15 A, 30 A, or 60 A continuous (depending on the model) at voltages from 6 to 30+ V, and it allows for peak currents up to twice the maximum continuous rating.

 The RoboClaw features dual quadrature decoding capability.
 A built-in PID routine can be used for closed-loop speed control, maintaining motor speeds even if the load varies, or the encoder counts and speeds can be read directly from the RoboClaw for use with an external control system.
 Analog feedback is also supported for closed-loop position control (2x5A, 2x15A, and 2x30A only).